f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 make sure the BIG-IP reads it correctly.
 Using other tools like Ansible, the whole .tmpl file can be uploaded removing the need for encoding.

-..NOTE:: This lab work will be performed from the Lab 2.2 Postman Collection
+..
+NOTE:: This lab work will be performed from the Lab 2.2 Postman Collection

 |image2_7|